SUCCEEDING AT WORK - LANGUAGE STREAM

 SUCCEEDING AT WORK (SAW) – LANGUAGE STREAM

-Starting in November 2021, the SAW Language Stream project will provide 20+ Ontario Food & Beverage Companies and 300 Employees with skills training opportunities by developing and delivering 10 online courses in 6 different languages!
+The SAW Language Stream project provides Ontario food and beverage companies and employees with skills training opportunities through 10 online courses in 6 different languages!

 This will improve workplace and food safety, support employees at risk of displacement, and support communities and wage earners hardest hit by COVID 19.